olefjaerestad/hmr/README.md

 ## Dont do:
 - When used in external project, make available a `hmr` command.
 Update: Taking a JS API approach instead.
+- When replacing scripts, if the replaced script contains `addEventListener`, that event listener will fire as many times as the script has been replaced.
+Either this must be fixed (how?), or we must abandon HMR for scripts.
+Update: Added a doJsHmr option in Client constructor to opt-in.